nestharus/small-fast-router/docs/project-plan.md

 1. **Java Vector API Stability**
    - Risk: The Vector API is still in the incubator module and may change
    - Mitigation: Monitor JDK updates and adapt code as needed
+   - Mitigation: Design the code to isolate Vector API calls for easier updates

 2. **Performance Bottlenecks**
-   - Risk: SIMD operations may not provide expected performance gains
+   - Risk: SIMD operations may not provide expected performance gains in all scenarios
-   - Mitigation: Implement fallback non-SIMD code paths and benchmark extensively
+   - Mitigation: Implement fallback non-SIMD code paths for comparison
+   - Mitigation: Benchmark extensively with different route patterns and payload sizes

 3. **Complex Route Patterns**
-   - Risk: Some complex route patterns may be difficult to match efficiently
+   - Risk: Some complex route patterns may be difficult to match efficiently with SIMD
-   - Mitigation: Identify edge cases early and design algorithms to handle them
+   - Mitigation: Identify edge cases early and design specialized algorithms
+   - Mitigation: Consider hybrid approaches for particularly complex patterns

 ### Project Risks